 - On the night before a deadline, yes!

 - My favourite time to be there

 - No thanks, I’d rather get up early to do my work and then go to the pub

 - Are you kidding?

 Mostly 1: You are the wild-eyed hare.

 You spend the day (and night) before a deadline racing around the Library looking for a seat or a book.
 If you can’t face actually working on your essay further in advance, try making use of your Library account as you go through the term: whenever you come across a useful book, save it to a list.
-You can create a list for each topic in your Library account, and add a book from its Encore record.
+You can create a list for each topic in your Library account, and add a book from its Library Search record.
 This way you will have a ready-made list of books when a deadline looms.